reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-spring-boot-info-endpoint.md

 ## Adding Build Info
 Adding useful [build information](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto.build.generate-info) helps to quickly identify the build artifact name, version, time created, etc. It could come in handy to check if the team deployed the relevant version of the app.
 Spring Boot allows easy ways to add this using Maven or Gradle build plugins.

-### Using Maven Plugin
+### Using the Maven Plugin
 The Spring Boot Maven Plugin comes bundled with plenty of useful features such as creating executable jar or war archives, running the application, etc. It also provides a way to add application build info.

-Spring Boot Actuator will show build details if a valid `META-INF/build-info.properties` file is present. **Spring Boot Maven plugin has a `build-info` goal to create this file.**
+Spring Boot Actuator will show build details if a valid `META-INF/build-info.properties` file is present. **The Spring Boot Maven plugin has a `build-info` goal to create this file.**

 This plugin will be by default present in the `pom.xml` if you bootstrapped the project using Spring Initializr.
 We just have to add the `build-info` goal for execution as shown below:
 ```xml